LucasSavassa/obisidian/vault/computer science/electronics/time in logical gates.md

 in t2, components write output to register

-all components share the same clock
+all registers and memory units share the same clock

 they obtain the clock value through the [[clock tree]]